 -

 Sasha Boguraev, Kyle Mahowald.
-Causal Drawbridges: Characterizing Gradient Blocking of Syntactic Islands in Transformer LMs Preprint.
-Under Review
+Causal Drawbridges: Characterizing Gradient Blocking of Syntactic Islands in Transformer LMs COLM 2026.

 -